 Adoption FAQ

-1) the adoption process is the same for everyone
+1. The adoption process is the same for everyone

-2) it is not our intention to frustrate you during the adoption process
+2. It is not our intention to frustrate you during the adoption process

 Everything we do is for the best interest of the animals in our care and to give them the best possible chance of finding a permanent home.

-Before you can adopt an animal, you must complete this Pet Adoption Application, designed to help people understand the long-term responsibility of owning a pet and to ensure that all adoptions are in the best interests of the animals.
+Before you can adopt an animal, you must complete a Pet Adoption Application, designed to help people understand the long-term responsibility of owning a pet and to ensure that all adoptions are in the best interests of the animals.

 Please Note: There is a waiting period to give us the necessary time to check references/landlord approval, and review applications.
 Chatham Kent Animal Rescue reserves the right to refuse any adoption, which it feels is not in the animal’s best interest.

 Once your application has been approved you’ll be contacted to schedule a home visit with our volunteer.
-The home visits take approximately one hour where the volunteers check fencing for any escape routes, quick tour inside to ensure there are no safety issues for younger dogs who may be chewers and there is a questionnaire.
+The home visits take approximately one hour where the volunteers check fencing for any escape routes, a quick tour inside to ensure there are no safety issues for younger dogs who may be chewers and there is a questionnaire.
 Providing there are no safety issues, and the adopter wishes to go ahead, then a meet ‘n greet is scheduled to meet the dog (or cat).
 If there is a love connection, you will be asked to sign an adoption contract.
-The adoption fee for each dog and cat helps reimburse costs already paid for spay/neuter, de-worming and vaccinations, including Rabies and microchipping (for dogs) as well as any other medical needs the rescue has taken care of while the dog or cat has been in our care.
-Spay/Neuter are mandatory for all rescue animals in the care of Chatham Kent Animal Rescue.

 It is stressful and upsetting for the animals and our volunteers when adoptions do not work out and pets have to come back to us.
 Please bear with us, be patient and understand that this process is the best policy… for you, our rescue AND the dogs.